ojo-network/ojo/x/oracle/README.md

   The submitted salt of each vote is used to verify consistency with the prevote submitted by the validator in `P_t-1`.
 If the validator has not submitted a prevote, or the SHA256 resulting from the salt does not match the hash from the prevote, the vote is dropped.

-  For each exchange rate, if the total voting power of submitted votes exceeds 50%, the weighted median of the votes is recorded on-chain as the effective rate for that denomination against USD for the following `VotePeriod` `P_t+1`.
+  For each exchange rate the median of the votes is recorded on-chain as the effective rate for that denomination against USD for the following `VotePeriod` `P_t+1`.

   Exchange rates receiving fewer than `VoteThreshold` total voting power have their exchange rates deleted from the store.